Nateu/chat_bot_kata/README.md

 ## Feature 3: Group theme
 When a theme is set it should be set only for the context of that group.

-## Feature 4: Let's put in some security
+## Let's put in some security
 Introduce a role for administrators; these should be the same regardless of group context.
 The bot owner is always an administrator and wil always have the sentBy identifier **owner**.
-Assume the system will display the sentBy identifier, so it can be used by the owner as a reference.
+_Note: Assume the system will display the sentBy identifier, so it can be used by the owner as a reference._

-## Feature 5: Administrator only options
+## Feature 4: Only the owner can make someone administrator
 Only an Admin set the theme for a group, anyone can retreive it.

-## Feature 6: Only the owner can make someone administrator
+## Feature 5: Administrator only options
 Only an Admin set the theme for a group, anyone can retreive it.